 - Content Delivery Networks (CDNs) such as Amazon CloudFront, Akamai, or Cloudflare

-Server configurations such as Apache, Lighttpd, Nginx, or
+Server configurations files for Apache, Lighttpd, Nginx, or perhaps

 - Reverse proxies such as Nginx, Squid, or Varnish